PhilipGraemer/PhilipGraemer/README.md

 PhD student in deep learning for biomedical microscopy at the [University of Strathclyde](https://www.strath.ac.uk/) and at [CeMi](https://glasgow.thecemi.org) jointly with the [University of Glasgow](https://www.gla.ac.uk), supervised by [Dr Giuseppe Di Caprio](https://dicaprio.bioe.strath.ac.uk).

 I study how vision architectures learn, transfer, and fail when moved from natural images into biomedical microscopy.
 My current work shows that previously reported CNN superiority over Vision Transformers on single-cell classification tasks can be an artefact of uncontrolled pretraining, and that standard optimisation recipes can unexpectedly hurt under domain shift.
-I also found that ViTs such as EVA-02 make excellent distillation teachers for small deployable models such as EN-B0, imparting better dark knowledge than either CNNs or mixed councils of ViTs and CNNs.
+I also found that ViTs such as EVA-02 make excellent distillation teachers for small deployable models such as EN-B0, seemingly imparting better dark knowledge than either CNNs or mixed councils of ViTs and CNNs.

-On the other side of my research I am interested in the application of optics to microscopy, especially phase contrast and QPI, as well as in the differentiation and morphology of a variety of human cell types.
-The goal here is to use microscopy and ML to move through bottlenecks in bio-medical experiments.
+A second strand of my research concerns microscopy and cell biology more directly, especially phase contrast imaging, quantitative phase imaging (QPI), and the morphology and differentiation of human cell types.
+The broader aim is to use microscopy and machine learning to overcome bottlenecks in biomedical experiments.

-Future/current projects includes work on time series prediction of human Mesenchymal Stem Cell differentiation, label-free prediction of cell transfection and cell senescence, and in-domain vs cross-domain SSL Dino for classification.
+Future an current projects include work on time series prediction of human Mesenchymal Stem Cell differentiation, label-free prediction of cell transfection and cell senescence, and in-domain vs cross-domain SSL DINO for classification.

 ### Current projects

 - **Controlled CNN–ViT benchmark on LIVECell**: Systematic comparison of eleven architectures (CNNs, ViTs, hierarchical transformers) with matched pretraining conditions.
 Manuscript in preparation. 📊
-- **Building new single cell datasets**: Building in house datasets of phase contrast, QPI and DIC microscopy accross different microscopes, different settings, different days, different facilities and different cell types.
+- **Building new single cell datasets**: Building in-house datasets of phase contrast, QPI and DIC microscopy across different microscopes, different settings, different days, different facilities and different cell types.
 For assessing single-cell classification more realistically and testing robustness. 🔬
-- **Differentiation Time Series Prediction**: Collecting data and testing pipelines for predicting differentiation of pluripotent human mesenchymal stem cells into chrondrocytes, adipocytes and osteoblasts. 🧫
+- **Differentiation Time Series Prediction**: Collecting data and testing pipelines for predicting differentiation of pluripotent human mesenchymal stem cells into chondrocytes, adipocytes and osteoblasts. 🧫
 - **PhaseDINO**: Domain-adaptive self-supervised learning for phase contrast microscopy via DINO-style pretraining.🦖
-- **Cross-architecture knowledge distillation**: Investigating how weaker teachers can outperform stronger ones when distilling across architecture families.
-How do ViTs and CNNs differ in assessing uncertainty? ⚗️
+- **Cross-architecture knowledge distillation**: investigating when weaker teachers can outperform stronger ones across architecture families, and how ViTs and CNNs differ in uncertainty and transfer. ⚗️

 ### Tech